Fire Museum Print this page

-The Reading Area Firefighters Museum is committed to the preservation of the 1876 built structure at S. 5th and Laurel Sts., Reading, PA.
-This includes the building contents consisting of firefighting memorabilia, antique furnishings, and the John Wanamaker designed "best room ".
-The museum will serve as a permanent facility for the public exhibition and the safe storage of items related to the history of firefighting in the Reading area.
+The Reading Area Firefighters Museum is committed to the preservation of the 1876 built structure at South Fifth & Laurel Streets, Reading, PA.
+This includes the building contents consisting of firefighting memorabilia, antique furnishings, and the John Wanamaker designed "best room".
+The museum will serve as a permanent facility for the public exhibition and the safe storage of items related to the history of firefighting in the Reading & Berks County area.

-The firehouse, located at the southeast corner of South Fifth and Laurel Sts. in the Callowhill Historic District, is one of the most important architectural and historic landmarks in the City of Reading and Berks County.
-Of the 12 firehouses constructed in Reading in the late 19th century between 1870 and 1899, the Company is the oldest of these which is still functioning as a firehouse.
-It has functioned as a fire company since 1854, on the same site but in a building demolished in 1875 for the construction of the present facility.
+The firehouse, located at the southeast corner of South Fifth and Laurel Streets in the Callowhill Historic District, is one of the most important architectural and historic landmarks in the City of Reading and Berks County.
+The site has functioned as a fire company's headquarters since 1854, on the same site but in a building demolished in 1875 for the construction of the present facility.
+In 2010, the city vacated the structure, moving it's sole Engine company to a new quarters in the 18th ward.
+The station was sold to the city to be operated as a fire museum.

 The unusual combination of utilitarian purpose and architectural quality of the structure and its intact original character makes it one of the best preserved historical landmarks in the city and county.
 Numerous tours have been conducted through the building and without exception of the tour participants, whatever their age, background or experience, has been genuine surprise mixed with respect and appreciation for the elegance and beauty of the rooms.